Whatsapp Icon

 Managing Symptoms and Side Effects

 Bleeding and other symptoms can often be managed with the right combination of medical care and lifestyle adjustments.
 Nutrition plays a critical role in this.
-Consuming iron-rich foods such as spinach, legumes, and fortified cereals can help manage anemia caused by bleeding.
+Consuming iron-rich foods such as spinach, legumes, and fortified cereals can help manage anaemia caused by bleeding.
 Remember to consult with a healthcare professional or nutritionist for personalized advice.

 Additionally, palliative care services can be essential for managing symptoms, improving quality of life, and providing additional support for both patients and their families.